 I love ski mountaineering, its a great way to travel in the mountains in winter.
 I have been lucky enough to ski for about 6 weeks each winter for the last few years with the vast majority of this being off-piste.
 My passion is ski mountaineering and my trips have taken me to most areas of the Alps but I am always trying to explore somewhere new.

-Mountaineering Instructor (MIC)
+Winter Mountaineering and Climbing Instructor

 During my instructing career I’ve worked with groups and individuals across the full spectrum of mountaineering activities that Great Britain can offer; from the sunny sea cliffs of Cornwall to snow covered peaks in Sutherland.
 Abroad I’ve worked on ice climbing trips in Norway, lead trekking groups in Pakistan and run climbing sessions in the UAE.